fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/slas_tat.md

 Late Authorization Cases : Amount collected from investor but we do not receive confirmation from banks via PGs in time.

  - **FP - Channel Partner `gateway`s**: Razorpay and Billdesk : 3 to 5 working days TAT for refunds.
 Automatically initiated by FP, however, settlement of amount to investor’s account is the responsibility of PG.
-Note: If you are collecting money your own, you will have to manage refunds also by yourself in such cases.
+Note: If you are collecting money on your own, you will have to manage refunds also by yourself in such cases.
  - **FP - ONDC**: 3 to 5 working days TAT for refunds.
 Managed entirely by SellerApp.